Social media isn’t easy.

 - Detractors (score 0-6) are unhappy customers who can damage your brand and impede growth through negative word-of-mouth.

-To calculate your company’s Net Promoter Score (NPS), take the percentage of customers who are Promoters and subtract the percentage who are Detractors.
+To determine your company’s Net Promoter Score (NPS), utilizing the best NPS software, calculate the percentage of customers who are Promoters and Detractors using NPS Solutions, and subtract the percentage who are Detractors.

 Red Bull and Oprah both have a huge social media presence because they’re the best in their business… not because they Tweet 15x per day or started using Pinterset last month.